-- 1. When cancelling a regularly schedule Council meeting, a Notice of Cancelled Meeting will be posted at least 24 hours in advance, as required by the state statutes. - Meeting are cancelled when the meeting falls on a legal holiday, there is a lack of a quorum, there is no business to be considered by Council, or there are special circumstances (special circumstances would be when the majority of Council Members are attending the Arizona League of Cities and Towns annual conference).
+- 1. When cancelling a regularly schedule Council meeting, a Notice of Cancelled Meeting will be posted at least 24 hours in advance, as required by the state statutes. - Meetings are cancelled when the meeting falls on a legal holiday, there is a lack of a quorum, there is no business to be considered by Council, or there are special circumstances (special circumstances would be when the majority of Council Members are attending the Arizona League of Cities and Towns annual conference). - The Mayor, Mayor Pro Tem, or City Manager may choose an alternate date to make up the cancelled meeting if necessary City business requires.